The State Accident Fund offers the following safety related training sessions to

 This course covers requirements of OSHA's Recordkeeping Standard (CFR 1904)including how to fill out the OSHA 300, 300A, and 301 forms.
 It assists recordkeepers in understanding what constitutes an OSHA recordable injury and/or illness and the importance of not over or under-recording.
 Also, the course discusses OSHA's requirements concerning employee privacy concerns when recording data.

 This is a perfect session for employers looking to get a safety program started or rejuvenated.
 This program details how to put together an effective safety committee, how an effective committee operates and the purpose they exist.
 It covers proper make-up of a committee and discusses why safety committees sometimes fail to meet their objectives.

 This session discusses the fundamentals of a good Workplace Violence Program.
 By detailing a 7-step approach to an effective Workplace Violence Prevention Program.
 If desired, an eye-opening testimony is provided by workplace violence victims as well as nationally-known experts in the DVD “Workplace Violence: Dealing With a National Epidemic”.

 Workers' Compensation (Your E-mods and Trends)

-This program is best for the safety management of an organization but is also helpful for selected employees who can benefit from learning the economic impact of injuries in the workplace.
+This program is best for management of an organization but is also helpful for some employees to see the economic impact of injury experience in your workplace.
 The session is personalized to the organization and utilizes actual numbers to show performance and trends over a specific time period.
 Very good session for numbers-oriented people, especially those who are responsible for paying the premiums associated with Workers' Comp Insurance.
 (Please note - This class is not the same as Worker's Comp 101)